 If you have ever had to try to find your campsite again after a middle of the night campground bathroom run, you know the importance of unique string lights.
-I decorated a string of regular globe lights to make a new set of outdoor lighting for my parents’ camper, but you could just as easily hang these lights above your patio or in your dorm room as well
+I decorated a string of regular globe lights to make a new set of outdoor lighting for my parents’ camper, but you could just as easily hang these lights above your patio or in your dorm room as well.
+Check out how easy it is to make your own watercolor outdoor globe lights.

 This set of camper lights was one of my earliest DIY projects.
 Thirteen years ago, I sat with a package of translucent blue party cups, a screwdriver, and white Christmas lights to make a set of lights for my parents’ new-to-them pop-up camper.
 Miraculously, the lights were the perfect length for the camper’s canopy, even though we did no measuring at all.